GR1king/project_y1/README.md

 # Automated Snow Cannon Control Systems

 ## About
-Second year electrical engineering project: An automated control system for snow cannons.
+First year electrical engineering project: An automated control system for snow cannons.
 The system optimizes artificial snow production by monitoring climate conditions and wind direction using a GD32VF103 (RISC-V) MCU on a Longan Nano board.
 It features a motorized base for automatic alignment and real-time data visualization on an ST7735 LCD.

 ---